scheinerman/SimplePolynomials.jl/README.md

  11
   4
 ```
-In addition, use square brackets to retrieve a coefficient
+Use square brackets to retrieve a coefficient
 associated with a given power:
 ```
 julia> p[2]     # coefficient of x^2